Peerbolt Crop Management

 Lora Liegel is the Projects Coordinator and began working for PCM in February 2013.
 This new position includes helping organize the on-farm trials projects, working with the Oregon Strawberry Commission on fresh market production, and scouting field sites.
 Lora's agricultural experience is diverse, having worked on several CSA farms, for the USDA-ARS in Corvallis, and with farmers in SE Idaho.
 She has earned a BA in Geography from Oregon State University and an MA in Social Science, Environment & Community, from Humboldt State University.

-Julie Pond, who has worked for PCM since March 2008 as our Scout Supervisor and Research Associate, will now be a full-time mom at home with daughters Fiona and Lydia Dawn.
+Julie Pond, who has worked for PCM since March 2008 as our Scout Supervisor and Research Associate, is now a full-time mom at home with daughters Fiona and Lydia.
 We are fortunate that she will be able to work for us from home using our Ag Reports website to create email reports for growers based on data collected by our scouts.
 She will also occasionally attend Commission and/or grower meetings, plus help us with special projects.
 She has a 2006 Bachelor of Science in Agriculture with a major in Horticulture and a minor in Biotechnology from the University of Saskatchewan.

 Claire Hafdahl This is Claire’s first year as a seasonal scout with PCM.
 She brings horticultural and entomological expertise, having earned her master’s degree in Biosciences from the University of Minnesota Duluth.
 Her work focused on plant and pollination issues.
 She has also worked as a Market Manager for a diversified vegetable and fruit farm in Duluth.